Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Numerical example

 \subsection{Test problem}

+The problem concerns optimization of a proton therapy treatment for a prostate cancer patient.
+The objectives used in proton therapy typically concern different anatomic regions.
+Because the uncertainty is geometric, it affects the objectives in a highly correlated manner.
+This property makes the choice of scalarizing function important, as the results below show.

-The problem concerns optimization of a proton therapy treatment for a prostate cancer patient, where the risk of an insufficient dose to the cancer must be balanced against the danger of radiation-induced damage to healthy organs~\cite{bortfeld99}; and simultaneously, the optimization must incorporate robustness against errors that can occur during treatment such as incorrect patient positioning or organ movement~\cite{engelsman13}.
-The treatment is delivered by scanning a particle beam point by point over the tumor volume while the beam energy is adjusted in order to control the penetration depth of the protons, see Figure~\ref{fig-patient}.
-The problem is posed on the form of~\eqref{robust-mco} by letting $x$ represent the scanning time per position and energy (\hbox{$m=24612$} variables in total, which are required to be nonnegative) and introduction of two objectives $f_1$ and $f_2$, hwere $f_1$ penalizes deviation from the prescribed tumor dose $\dhat$ and $f_2$ penalizes dose to healthy tissues:
+In proton therapy, a treatment fraction is delivered by a proton beam that is scanned point-by-point over the tumor volume while the beam energy is adjusted in order to control the penetration depth of the protons, see Figure~\ref{fig-patient}.
+Proton therapy optimization is inherently multiobjective because the risk of an insufficient dose to the cancer must be balanced against the danger of radiation-induced damage to healthy organs~\citep{bortfeld99}.
+The optimization must simultaneously incorporate robustness against errors that can occur during treatment such as incorrect patient positioning or organ movement~\citep{engelsman13}.
+Minimax robustness and multiobjective optimization are on the verge of widespread clinical implementation to handle these issues~\citep{baumann16} (but not yet in combination).

+To cast the test problem on the form of~\eqref{robust-mco}, we let $x$ represent the scanning time per position and energy (\hbox{$24612$} nonnegatively constrained variables in total) and introduce two objectives $f_1$ and $f_2$:

-The sets $\T$, $\R$, and $\U$ here represent the tumor, rectum, and unclassified tissue, respectively, while $d(v;s)$ is a dose kernel such that $d(v;s)^T x$ is the absorbed dose in some point $v$ at irradiation with the scanning times $x$ and under the scenario $s$.
-The scalars $w_{\T}$, $w_{\R}$, and $w_{\U}$ determine the relative importance of the different anatomical regions.
-The problem is convex whenever these weights are nonnegative.
-The problem is subject to uncertainty of the form of rigid shifts of the treatment fields, represented by a set $\S$ composed of 27 scenarios: The nominal scenario and all shifts of $1$ cm in the positive and negative unit directions (6 scenarios), in all pairwise combinations of unit directions (12 scenarios), and in all triplets of unit directions (8 scenarios).
+Here, $f_1$ penalizes deviation from the dose prescription $\dhat$ inside the tumor volume $\T$.
+The first term of $f_2$ penalizes dose to the rectal volume $\R$ while the second low-weighted term penalizes dose to the unclassified tissue $\U$.
+The function $d(v;s)$ is a dose kernel such that $d(v;s)^T x$ is the absorbed dose in some point $v$ under scenario $s$ if irradiated with the scanning times $x$.
+The problem is subject to uncertainty of the form of rigid shifts of the treatment fields, represented by a set $\S$ composed of 27 scenarios: The nominal scenario and all shifts of $1$ cm in the positive and negative axis directions (\hbox{$(\pm 1~0~0)^T$}, \hbox{$(0~\pm 1 ~ 0)^T$}, \hbox{$(0~0~\pm1)^T$}), in all pairwise combinations of axis directions (\hbox{$(\pm 1 ~ \pm 1 ~ 0)^T$}, \hbox{$(0~\pm 1~\pm 1)^T$}, \hbox{$(\pm 1 ~0 \pm 1 )^T$}), and in all three-way combinations of axis directions (\hbox{$(\pm 1~\pm 1~\pm 1 )^T$}).